Panagia: Blessed bread

 this loaf, a large triangle in honour of the Theotokos is cut and placed on the diskos (paten) during the Liturgy of Preparation.
 The remainder of the loaf is blessed over the Holy Table (altar) during the hymn Axion Estin, just before the blessing of the antidoron.
 The priest makes the Sign of the Cross with the Panagia over the Sacred Mysteries (consecrated Body and Blood of Christ) as he says, "Great is the name of the Holy Trinity."

 In some monasteries there is a special rite ceremony called the "Lifting of the Panagia" which takes place in the trapeza (refectory).
 After the dismissal of the Liturgy, a triangular portion is cut from the prosphoron by the refectorian (monk in charge of the refectory).
 The Panagia is then cut in half and laid crust downwards on a tray.
 The brethren will go in procession from the catholicon (main church) to the trapeza, and the Panagia is carried on its tray at the head of the procession.
 Once there, the Panagia is placed on a table called the Panagiarion.

 After the meal, the refectorian takes off his klobuk (epanokamelavkion and kamilavkion), and bows to the assembled brethren, saying, "Bless me, holy Fathers, and pardon me a sinner," to which the brotherhood bows and replies, "May God pardon and have mercy on you."
 Then, taking the Panagia in his fingertips, he lifts it up while saying, "Great is the name," and then the community continues with "of the Holy Trinity."
 The rite then continues with, "O All-holy Mother of God, help us!" with the reply, "At her prayers, O God, have mercy and save us."
 Two hymns are then sung while the refectorian, accompanied by a cleric with a hand censer, offers the Panagia to those assembled.
 Each takes a piece between his finger and thumb, passes it through the incense, and then consumes it as a blessing.

 Names

 From "Panagia" derive the common Greek given names Panagiota (feminine; pronunciation: Pah-nah-YAW-tah, /el/; common diminutives: Ghiota, Nota) and Panagiotis (masculine; pronunciation: Pah-nah-YAW-tees, /el/; common diminutives: Panos, Notis).
-Both names signify that the person is named in honor of Mary, mother of Jesus and consequently their name days are celebrated as if they were named Mary or Marios.
+Both names signify that the person is named in honor of Mary, mother of Jesus and consequently their name days are celebrated as if they were named Maria or Marios.

 In the Orthodox world, specific icons and churches of the Virgin Mary are often given particular names, which reflect certain theological or intercessory aspects of Mary, or certain standardised depictions in hagiography, or peculiarities of the particular church or monastery.
 Some examples of such names (in Greek) are: